dgilb19/LandmarkRemark/LandmarkRemark/ClientApp/README.md

 If I was building this with deployments and environments in mind I would have done a few things differently. e.g. I would have created a config file and stored variables in there and handled my branches in a better way.

+agm.component savePinClicked() does not allow addMarkersFromDB() to work for some reason? not sure why, investigation still required.

 ## Build
 Same as last time
 SqlLocalDb may need to be installed by hand initally.